kokblackbird/Crystal-Report-Versioner/README.md

 ## What gets generated
 Per push:
 - Zip: `<archive root>/<reportName>/<reportName>-<timestamp>.zip`
-- Version folder (pre?zip): `v<timestamp>/` containing:
+- Version folder (pre-zip): `v<timestamp>/` containing:
  - `changes.html` (diff summary)
  - `metadata.json` (file hashes, sizes, diff stats, analysis mode)
 - Master changelog updated at `<archive root>/<reportName>/ChangeLog-<reportName>.html`

 ## Troubleshooting / FAQ
 - No SAP Crystal runtime installed
- - The app still works; Crystal?level analysis is skipped.
+ - The app still works; Crystal-level analysis is skipped.
 Binary diff and archive are produced.
 - Can’t find or load the window icon
  - The icon is copied to the output `resources/` and set at runtime.
 Ensure `resources/icon.ico` exists in the project.
 - Where can I see the app version?
  - The version is shown in the footer (status bar) as `v<version>` for easy screenshots when reporting issues.

 ## Keywords and GitHub topics
-Improve discoverability by adding these topics to the repository:
+Use these topics on GitHub to help others discover this repo:
-- Topics: `crystal-reports`, `sap-crystal-reports`, `rpt`, `report-diff`, `diff-tool`, `archive`, `versioning`, `wpf`, `.net-framework-4.8`, `windows`
+- `crystal-reports`, `sap-crystal-reports`, `rpt`, `report-diff`, `diff-tool`, `archive`, `versioning`, `wpf`, `.net-framework-4.8`, `windows`
-- Phrases to include in issues/docs: “Crystal Reports diff”, “compare .rpt files”, “archive Crystal Reports”, “revert .rpt”, “WPF report diff”, “SAP Crystal runtime”.
+- Useful phrases: "Crystal Reports diff", "compare .rpt files", "archive Crystal Reports", "revert .rpt", "WPF report diff", "SAP Crystal runtime"